 Rae has a Master’s degree in Health Science and specialised in acupuncture at the Bachelor level of her degree.
 Animal health is what Rae knows and it is what she is good at.
 She has been treating animals over the past 20 years.

-How Does Acupuncture Work At Animal Wellness and Performance Clinic?
+How Does Acupuncture Work At The Dog Osteopath?

 Acupuncture can be used as a standalone therapy or as part of a team approach.
-At Animal Wellness and Performance Clinic, we have a qualified Traditional Chinese Medicine Acupuncturist as part of our team; Rae Hennessy from Acupets.
+At The Dog Osteopath, we have a qualified Traditional Chinese Medicine Acupuncturist as part of our team; Rae Hennessy from Acupets.

-Rae consults on Monday’s and dog owners are able to self refer.
+Rae has a mobile practice and dog owners are able to self-refer.
 Your regular vet can also directly refer you to Rae for acupuncture.
 Rae will communicate with your dog’s vet about their current health problems and treatment plan.

 Contact us if you would like to book an appointment.